 Always bring sunscreen and apply it liberally and regularly – at least once every hour and a half.
 If you’re worried about buying brands with dangerous chemicals, I have an in-depth guide on sun protection for kids.

-3. Bring a Cooler Stocked with Food and Drinks
+3. A Cooler Stocked with Food and Drinks

 Whether you’re heading out over the lunch hour or not, babies and toddlers are going to get hungry – and overheated.
 Pack a large cooler full of snacks and drinks to keep you all happy and hydrated for the duration of the outing.